Morpher-io/morpher-farcaster/farcarster.md

 The `<sub-path>` and `<query-params>` are optional and can be used to navigate to a specific page in the Mini App or pass data to the Mini App.

-When a user clicks a Mini App URL and is logged in:
+When a user clicks a Universal Link and is logged in:

 * **On web**: the Mini App opens in the mini app drawer.
 * **On mobile**: the browser deep links to the Farcaster app and opens the Mini App.

-### Where to find the Mini App URL
+### Where to find the Universal Link

 On the web [Developers page](https://farcaster.xyz/~/developers), click the top-right kebab menu on one of your Mini App cards and select **"Copy link to mini app"**.
-This copies the Mini App URL to your clipboard.
+This copies the Universal Link to your clipboard.

-When the Mini App is open, tap on the top-right kebab menu and select **"Copy link"** to copy the Mini App URL to your clipboard.
+When the Mini App is open, tap on the top-right kebab menu and select **"Copy link"** to copy the Universal Link to your clipboard.

 ![Copy link to mini app](/copy_link_to_miniapp.png)